Icinga/events/README.md

 # Icinga Events
-This repository includes all upcoming,Icinga related events.
+This repository includes all upcoming Icinga related [events](https://www.icinga.com/events/).
 You are invited to complete the events list if you think something is missing.

 Events are split into categories, where the filenames describe the category.
 Depending on the category a field may be